tldr-pages/tldr/pages/osx/route.md

 `sudo route delete {{dest_ip_address}}/24`

-- Lookup and display the route for a destination (hostname or IP address)
+- Lookup and display the route for a destination (hostname or IP address):

 `sudo route get {{destination}}`